COMPENDIAL UPDATES

 [comment deadline March 31, 2026]

-monograph Danaparoid Sodium R Bacterial endotoxins (2.6.14): less than 0.02 IU per unit of anti-factor Xa activity, if intended for use in the manufacture of parenteral preparations without a further appropriate procedure for the removal of bacterial endotoxins.
+mono Danaparoid Sodium R Bacterial endotoxins (2.6.14): less than 0.02 IU per unit of anti-factor Xa activity, if intended for use in the manufacture of parenteral preparations without a further appropriate procedure for the removal of bacterial endotoxins.
 3/12/2026

-EP monograph Guar galactomannan R Microbial contamination
+EP mono Guar galactomannan R Microbial contamination

 TAMC: acceptance criterion 103 CFU/g (2.6.12).